 \section{Abstract}

-Adaptive backstepping control provides a feasible solution to achieve asymptotic tracking for mismatched uncertain nonlinear systems.
-However, the closed-loop stability depends on high-gain feedback generated by nonlinear damping terms, and closed-loop exponential stability with parameter convergence involves a stringent condition named persistent excitation (PE).
-This paper proposes a composite learning backstepping control (CLBC) strategy based on modular backstepping and high-order tuners to compensate for the transient process of parameter estimation and achieve closed-loop exponential stability without the nonlinear damping terms and the PE condition.
-A novel composite learning mechanism is designed to maximize the staged exciting strength for parameter estimation, such that parameter convergence can be achieved under a condition of interval excitation (IE) or even partial IE that is strictly weaker than PE.
-An extra prediction error is employed in the adaptive law to ensure the transient performance without nonlinear damping terms.
-The exponential stability of the closed-loop system is proved rigorously under the partial IE or IE condition.
+This paper proposes a composite learning backstepping control (CLBC) strategy based on modular backstepping and high-order tuners to achieve closed-loop exponential stability without high-gain feedback and PE.
+A novel composite learning mechanism that maximizes the staged exciting strength is designed for parameter estimation, enabling parameter convergence under interval excitation (IE) or even partial IE, which is strictly weaker than PE.
+An extra prediction error is employed in the adaptive law to ensure the transient performance without high-gain feedback.
 Simulations have demonstrated the effectiveness and superiority of the proposed method in both parameter estimation and control compared to state-of-the-art methods.